RBNoronha/RBTrader/README.md

 # Donate

-If you find OpenTrader useful and would like to support its development, consider making a donation.
+If you find RB Trader Bot useful and would like to support its development, consider making a donation.
 Your contributions will help cover the costs of maintaining and improving this project.

 **Donate via:**